ashutosh2748/Xml2JsonRest/README.md

 # Xml2JsonRest
-Consume Xml and Provide Simplified data in Json using DOM parser sample API converter using spring boot.
+Java App to consume Xml and provide Simplified data in Json using DOM parser sample API converter using spring boot.